mauricechiodo/eim-case-studies/course/longbow/index.md

 ---
-Title: Archers and Mathematicians
+Title: Longbow
 Template: LeafPage
 ---

+# Archers and Mathematicians

 {Things about longbow archers - coming soon}

-{Things about mathematicians - coming soon}
+{Things about mathematicians - also coming soon}